 Toluene is a clear liquid with an aromatic odor.
 In cosmetics and personal care products, the use of Toluene is limited to nail products.

-Toluene is used as a solvent to dissolve other substances, such as resins and plasticizers, used in the formulation of nail products.
+Toluene is used as a Substances, usually liquids, that are used to dissolve other substances. to dissolve other substances, such as resins and plasticizers, used in the formulation of nail products.

 The name Toluene was derived from the older name toluol that refers to tolu balsam, an aromatic extract from the tropical American tree Myroxylon balsamum, from which it was first isolated.

-The Food and Drug Administration (FDA) has reviewed the safety of Toluene and permits its use as an indirect food additive.
+The Food and Drug Administration (FDA) has reviewed the safety of Toluene and permits its use as an Indirect food additives are additives that may become part of the food in trace amounts due to its packaging, storage or other handling.
+For example, minute amounts of packaging substances may find their way into foods during storage..
 For example, Toluene may be used as a component of adhesives and coatings, paper and paperboard, and polymers that have contact with food.
-The safety of Toluene has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Toluene has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and based concluded that Toluene was safe as a cosmetic ingredient in the present practices of use and concentration.
 In 2005, as part of the scheduled re-evaluation of ingredients, the CIR Expert Panel considered available new data on Toluene and reaffirmed the above conclusion.

 CIR Safety Review: